Looking for the most beautiful cities in Switzerland to include in your itinerary? We’ve got you covered!

 A walk along the shoreline of Lake Geneva leads you past some of the most stunning Belle Epoque villages in the entire country.

 These days it is the epicenter for Jazz, every July gaggles of Jazz enthusiasts flock to Montreux to attend the annual Jazz Festival, the second largest in the world.

-Aside from Belle Epoque villages and the Jazz festival the tiny village is overlooked by the beautiful island-castle Chateau de Chillon, a languorous 10-minute stroll from the city center takes you right to the front gate of the castle.
+Aside from Belle Epoque villages and the Jazz festival the tiny village is overlooked by the beautiful island-castle Chateau de Chillon, a 10-minute stroll from the city center takes you right to the front gate of the castle.
 (Make your life easier and grab your entrance ticket for the castle online here).